Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm 7° ☁️

 # 19°
-☁️ **This evening, partly cloudy with scattered cloud cover, sunrise at 5:41 AM.**
+☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:41 AM.**

 **↑** 24° **↓** 18° · Tomorrow: 🌧️ 25°
 Week: ▄▆▇▇█▁▄ (19° to 27°)